adhocteam/uscis_rfi_response/ops/README.md

 4. Wait for the autoscaling group to launch a new instances using the updated AMI ID
 5. When the instances are healthy, double the value of `task_count` attribute of the applications app module
 6. Apply the changes by rerunning the `terraform apply` command from step 3 above
-7. When the ECS service "Desired count" matches the value for `task_count` and all tasks and instances are healthy, reverse the process: restore the original value for `task_count` and apply changes; restore the original value for `asg_desired` and apply changes.
+7. When the ECS service "Desired count" matches the value for `task_count` and all tasks and instances are healthy, restore the original value for `asg_desired` and apply changes.
+Then, restore the original value for `task_count` and apply changes.
 ECS will remove the old tasks and the autoscaling group will remove the old ec2 instances.

 TODO: automate this process.